TMJ jaw and facial pain are part of a group of symptoms related to TMD.

 Do you ever experience an annoying ringing in your ears?

-Or worse yet, do you constantly suffer from stress headaches?
+Or worse yet, do you constantly suffer from stress, tension, and migraine headaches?

 If so, you may be experiencing some of the symptoms of temporomandibular joint dysfunction, more commonly known as TMD.